 9 of the Best Bowral Cafes

 Get your Insta-account ready, The Press Shop is made for that feed.
-One of the prettiest Bowral cafes, located on Bong Bong Street, this place is almost too cute with its duck-egg blue and white colour scheme and its adjoining Bespoke Letterpress shop.
+One of the prettiest Bowral cafes, located on Bong Bong Street, this place is almost too cute with its duck-egg blue and white colour scheme.

 Our go-to is always the simple Taluca Park Free Range Eggs on toast but there are a few more gourmet options on the a la carte menu.